influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

 5. To write the data, start the `telegraf` daemon with the following options:

-    - `--config`: Specifies the filepath of the configuration file.
+    - `--config`: Specifies the path of the configuration file.
     - `--once`: Runs a single Telegraf collection cycle for the configured inputs and outputs, and then exits.

     Enter the following command in your terminal: